February Nature Notes

 *The data noted from the IDNR for Marion County Eagles are: 34 total nests, 23 of those nests are with a status of active, 6 inactive, 5 with unknown status.
 Of course, these are nests that have been reported or that they are aware of.

-February’s full moon will be the Snow Moon arriving February 5, 2023.
-It should appear full for about 3 days, according to NASA.
+February’s full moon will be the Snow Moon occurring on February 24, 2024.
 February is known as the month with the heaviest snowfall in the Northern Hemisphere.
+Some refer this moon as the Wolf Moon, Hunger Moon, and Storm Moon.

 With the longer days, many of Iowa’s breeding birds have started their journey north to reach Iowa and beyond in March, April, and May.
-Canada geese, mallards, goldeneyes, American white pelicans will still be active around open areas of water and below the Red Rock dam.
+Canada geese, mallards, goldeneyes, and American white pelicans will still be active around open areas of water and below the Red Rock dam.
 Can’t wait for next month when March Madness and migration begins to appear here!
+Depending on how the weather stays, migrating snow geese and other birds heading for the tundra will be moving.

-Antlers have already been shed by some of our white-tailed deer, but many of them are still being seen with one or both.
-Shedding those antlers increase mobility to deer.
-Other animals locate sheds during their foraging, and they provide much needed nutrients, such as bone, calcium, phosphorus, and protein.
+Antlers have already been shed by some White-tailed deer, but many of them are still being seen with one or both.
+Shedding those antlers increases mobility to deer.
+Other animals locate sheds during their foraging, and they provide much needed nutrients such as bone, calcium, phosphorus, and protein.

 A few Long-eared owls have been appearing in the area!
-Keep your eyes around the pines and firs for them.
+Keep your eyes on the pines and firs for them.
 Long-eared owls are listed as a threatened species in Iowa.
 You never know what feathered and fur visitors may start to show up.
+It won’t be long before they begin their northern journey.

 Happy Earth Walking…